Our Team

 Board of Directors

-Lisa Paschal-Alcorn, Vice President
+Lisa Paschal-Alcorn, President

 Lisa joined the A.D.O.P.T.
-Board of Directors in May 2018 and serves as Vice President as of November 2020.
+Board of Directors in May 2018 and serves as President as of October 2023.
 She works as Senior Vice President and Chief Human Resources Officer for Ryan Specialty Group where she is responsible for human capital strategy for RSG’s global business, encompassing 70 offices around the world.
 Lisa began her career in human resources in the retail industry before returning to law school at South Texas College of Law in Houston, Texas.
 Upon earning her Juris Doctorate, she practiced employment and family law in Houston before returning to the corporate world managing employee relations for Hess Oil.
 Lisa earned both her Bachelor and Masters degrees from the University of Missouri – Columbia.

 Lisa, and her husband John, are lifelong animal lovers and currently have two Goldendoodles, Haylee and Huntlee, who were adopted as rescues.
 Haylee, their first rescue is an A.D.O.P.T. alumna who joined the family in 2008, followed shortly by the addition of Huntlee in 2010.
 Lisa and Huntlee are volunteers in the Animal Assisted Therapy program visiting patients at Edward Hospital.
 Animals have always been an important part of Lisa’s life and she considers it an honor to work with the talented group of board members, volunteers and staff at A.D.O.P.T.